 Four custom bronze bells installed in the spire ring at the beginning and end of each work day, on Sundays prior to church services, in celebration of holy days, and to mark the civic events and holidays of our interfaith neighbours.

 The Vancouver Art Gallery

 The Vancouver Art Gallery is located on West Georgia Street very near to Christ Church Cathedral.
 It occupies a building that used to be the law courts.
 The front of the building has two dignified stone lions guarding steps leading up to the door.
 The current gallery entrance for the public is at the side of the building, however.
-The area in front of art gallery steps has a large fountain and provides an interesting view of the surrounding buildings.
+The area in front of art gallery steps provides an interesting view of the surrounding buildings.
 It once contained a large fountain, which I found attractive, but the fountain has now been removed and the area has been converted into a plaza.

-When I went downtown to take photos for this article a movie was being filmed at the art gallery.
-The fountain was turned off and the area in front of the steps was filled with catering trucks, other vehicles and a large tent.
+When I went downtown to take some of the photos for this article, a movie was being filmed at the art gallery.
+The fountain was turned off and the area in front of the steps was filled with catering trucks, other vehicles, and a large tent.
 At first I was unhappy about the lack of access to the area, but then I realized that there could be advantages for someone who wants to capture interesting scenes with their camera.
-In addition, people could still get close to the beautiful cherry blossom located in front of the art gallery in order to admire the flowers or take photographs.
+In addition, people could still get close to the beautiful cherry blossoms located in front of the art gallery in order to admire the flowers or take photographs.